 The Preservation Commission or any person may propose landmarks for designation by the County Board by filing a nomination for any property or properties and structures located in an unincorporated area or in an incorporated area by intergovernmental agreement with the appropriate municipality within the geographical boundaries of Kendall County.
-Nomination forms shall be filed with the Kendall County Planning, Building & a) The name and address of the applicant and owner of record.
+Nomination forms shall be filed with the Kendall County Planning, Building & Zoning Department.

-Zoning Department.